codebling/node-binary-search-tree/README.md

 }
 ```

+You can use `getMinKey` and `getMaxKey` to get started from the beginning or the end, or you can also use any other key value as a starting point.

 ### Finding the nearest key to a given key which may or may not be in the tree.

 You can use `searchNearest` to find the key and data nearest to the specified key.